 Walk along the seafront, check out the plethora of art galleries, or just wander the cobbled streets and rest at one of the many cafes for a Cornish Cream Tea.

 Stop in at The Sloop Inn – one of the oldest inns in Cornwall.
 Dating back to 1312, its been a fisherman’s pub for many centuries.

 Loads of good cafes and restaurants here, and seems that this town is very popular with tourists at any time of the year.

 Warren’s Bakery (Penzance) – Apparently the Pasties here are not supposed to be the better ones in Penzance but ate one here and it was yummy.
 The coffee was OK and a chocolate muffin was thrown in for good measure.
 Good service and pleasant surrounds.

 Blas Burger Works (St Ives) – Extremely busy venue (you may be told to return later as we were) and not a quiet romantic venue but a great noisy fun ambience.
 The burgers are very good and prices start at about £8.95, alcoholic drinks are a little pricey.

 The Bean Inn Vegetarian Restaurant (St Ives) – Serves delicious vegetarian and vegan meals.
 Service is great, deserts (Puds) are lush, and wine is sold at an average price.

-After a lovely few days in Penzance with good wine, food, and catching-up, sadly, it was time to leave.
+After a lovely few days in Penzance with good wine, food, and catching-up, sadly, it is time to leave.